maxboettinger/pietsmiet-api/README.md

 import PietSmietApi from "pietsmiet-api";

 const API = new PietSmietApi({
-  userAgent: "", // insert your User-Agent
+  userAgent: "", // insert your User-Agent (might be optional)
   integrity: "", // insert (your) current x-origin-integrity });
 ```